Meet the horses - the story so far…

 Melodie

-Melodie is a stunning Belgian/Quarter Horse cross who was originally owned by the Amish.
-She has problematic “conformation”.
-In her case means that she’s “pigeon-toed”, meaning that her hooves turn inwards much more than they should.
+Melodie is a stunning Belgian/Quarter Horse cross who originally belonged to the Amish.
+She has problematic conformation—she’s pigeon-toed, meaning her hooves turn inward more than they should.

-As a result, Mel will be prone to developing arthritis as she ages.
-But she missed her path because her owners saw her impairment as an advantage: a horse with hooves that point inwards has better purchase on a track, so they made her pull a cart - even though they knew it would likely shorten her life and make it painful in the process.
+Because of this, Mel was always destined to develop arthritis as she aged.
+But she missed her path when her owners saw her impairment not as a limitation, but as an advantage.
+A horse with inward-facing hooves has better traction on a road, so they put her to work pulling a cart—knowing full well it would likely shorten her life and cause her pain.

 Sundance (“Sunny”)